William Thomas Fairburn: The "Fairburn purchase"

 Between 1836 and 1839 Fairburn began moves to establish a mission station at Maraetai while attempting to purchase a vast tract of land from various iwi of Auckland.
 Brokered as "an act of Christian peacemaking" between warring tribes on the Auckland isthmus, Fairburn obtained "signatures" to the deed of purchase from over 30 rangatira (chiefs); few, if any of whom could read or write.
 With the agreement of local Maori at a meeting at Puneke on the Tamaki River on 22 January 1836, he purchased the entire Bucklands Beach, Howick and Pakuranga area of 40000 acre.
 The price paid to 3 local chiefs was 10 blankets, 24 axes, 26 hoes, 14 spades, $80, 1900 lb of tobacco, 24 cobs and 12 plane irons.
 The value of the goods was about 907 pounds and 17 shillings and 6 pence.
 The 3 hapu who sold the land were Ngatitawaki, Urikaraka and Matekiwaho.
 The principal chiefs who signed the sale were Herua, Te Waru, Hauauru and Te Tara.
 The Treaty of Waitangi was signed at Karaka Bay on the Tamaki River opposite Big Bucklands Beach in 1840 by Capt Hobson and Ngati Paoa.

 After the treaty signing the Fairburn purchase was examined by the government, who determined that Fairburn could keep 1/7 of the land, with the rest being claimed by the government, who later sold it on in smaller blocks.

 Fairburn originally estimated the total area to contain 40000 acre, but it was later surveyed as being around 83,000.
 When the purchase came under scrutiny from the CMS, in 1837 Fairburn signed a deed promising to return one third of the land to the original inhabitants (a transaction which never took place), and unsuccessfully attempted to offer another third to the Church.

 Following the 1840 Treaty of Waitangi which established British sovereignty over New Zealand, Fairburn came under investigation from the new government's Land Claims Commission.
 Following a protracted investigation (during which time Fairburn resigned from the mission), in 1848 the Commission disallowed Fairburn's original claim, awarding him instead a much smaller grant of just under 5500 acre.

-The remainder of the land, including Otara, was retained by the Crown as "surplus land" to be onsold to European settlers.
+The remainder of the land, including Ōtara, was retained by the Crown as "surplus land" to be onsold to European settlers.
 Following the protests of Hori Te Whetuki on behalf of Ngāi Tai, in 1854 the Commission granted a "Native Reservation" of just over 6000 acre at Duders Beach (Umupuia) to "the chiefs of the Ngatitai" and paid them £500 compensation, on the condition that they sign an agreement to vacate all other lands within the original purchase boundaries, and order all other iwi to do the same.